LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Added the ability to login using only the API key
 - Ability to open 3wifi website in WebView
 - Added the ability to manually search by BSSID in the 3WiFi database
+- Added the ability to manually search by ESSID in the 3WiFi database
 - Added WPS connection via Root
+- Added button to display Wi-Fi point location on Google Map if coordinates are returned by server.

 ## Updated Features:
 - Offline mode button.